 Underutilized site 1 (U1) currently contains the Capistrano Valley Shopping Center, an existing commercial strip mall that houses anchor tenants Big 5 Sporting Goods and Smart & Final Extra Grocer, as well as smaller retail and restaurant tenants.
-While the shopping center is currently fully leased, the age of the buildings (circa 1965), the site's size (6.63 acres) and lot coverage (29 percent), combine with the national trend in declining retail make this site an extremely good candidate for reuse and intensification.
+The shopping center has not been fully leased and two suites have remained vacant for the past five years.
+Also, While the shopping center is currently fully leased, the age of the buildings (circa 1965), the site's size (6.63 acres) and lot coverage (29 percent), combine with the national trend in declining retail make this site an extremely good candidate for reuse and intensification.
 The property owner has been contacted by potential developers who have expressed interest in mixed-use commercial and residential development at this site.

 Underutilized site 2 (U2) is comprised of six parcels that are under common ownership and host Ganahl Lumber, a commercial hardware store and lumber yard.
 Ganahl Lumber, the tenant, is relocating to another city and indicates they will vacate the property in less than two years, freeing the property up for reuse.
 The L-shaped grouping of parcels fronts along both Victoria Boulevard and Doheny Park Road, providing two access points that enhance its development potential.
 Although the parcels are all under 0.50 acre individually, they are under common use and common ownership.
 Additionally, the property owner indicated that future reuse of the would involve all three parcels for a single project during the planning period.
-No redevelopment of one parcel would take place without the redevelopment of all parcels given the configuration and access benefits of using all parcels and the problems created (for the developer) of using only some.
+No redevelopment of one parcel would take place without the redevelopment of all of the parcels given the configuration and access benefits of using all parcels and the problems created (for the developer) of using only some.
+An example of affordable housing that involved the consolidation of small lots is the Domingo/Doheny Apartments, which are within the Doheny Village neighborhood and two blocks south of underutilized site U2.
+This project was similar in size to U2 (1.3 acres) and originally consisted of several small underlying lots, an abandoned street, and abandoned alley that were ultimately consolidated to create a single project consisting of 24 units, all of which were made affordable to very low income households.
+Underutilized site 2 (U2) is comprised of six parcels that are under common ownership and host Ganahl Lumber, a commercial hardware store and lumber vard.
+Ganahl Lumber, the tenant, is relocating to another city and indicates they will vacate the property in less than two years, freeing the property up for reuse.
+The L-shaped grouping of parcels fronts along both Victoria Boulevard and Doheny Park Road, providing two access points that enhance its development potential.
+Although the parcels are all under 0.50 acre individually, they are under common use and common ownership.
+No redevelopment of one parcel would take place without the redevelopment of all of the parcels given the configuration and access benefits of using all parcels and the problems created (for the developer) of using only some.

 Underutilized site 3 (U3) is comprised of two parcels that are under common ownership and host a shopping center anchored by a Ralphs grocery store.
-The property owner has expressed interest in redeveloping the site into a mixed-use development.
+The property owner has expressed interest in redeveloping the site into a mixed-use development and has met with the City multiple times to discuss options.
+The owner indicated that tenant spaces have been gradually transitioning to lower yield uses with leases due for expiration/renewal in the near future.
 The smaller of the two parcels is below 0.50 acre but is under common ownership with the other parcel and would not be excluded in the redevelopment of the larger parcel.